TehShrike/verse-reference-regex/readme.md

 If you find a verse range that you think should be matched but is not, add it to the list in [test.js](./test.js) and open a pull request.

-Any changes to the book aliases will be published as minor/feature version bumps.
+Any changes to the default book aliases will be published as minor/feature version bumps.

 Licensed [WTFPL](http://wtfpl2.com).